praviilon/dark_angels_jedi_order/README.md

 ```

 The site doesn't use any build tools, frameworks, or npm dependencies — it's plain static
-files that can be opened locally (by double-clicking `index.html`) or deployed to any
+files that can be opened locally or deployed to any
-static hosting service, including GitHub Pages.
+static hosting service.

 ## Updating content